w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 Substrate is the underlying framework on which Polkadot itself is built.
 It is a toolset for blockchain innovators that provides the necessary building blocks for constructing a chain.
-It includes a library of modular plug-ins from which you can compose your chain logic and allows you to write your own modules to use or publish to the community.
+It includes a library of modular plug-ins from which you can compose your chain logic and allows you to write your own pallets to use or publish to the community.

 The best way to get started with Substrate is to explore the [Substrate Development Hub](https://substrate.dev), an online resource built and maintained by Parity Technologies.